billigitt/UnderreportedAndTemporallyAggregated/README.md

 Example: If recorded incidence is 0, and $\rho$ is low, then incidence can feasibly take a very wide range of values.
 If instead $\rho$ is high, then incidence can only feasibly take a few low values.
 This means, it is not straight forward as to which one will have the wider credible interval.

 Experiment Suggestion: infer $R_t$ with constant reported incidence.
 Repeat with different values of $\rho$ and with different values of constant incidence.
 Plot a graph of which value of $\rho$ gives widest and narrowest credible interval.
-Prediction: Smaller $\rho$ gives smaller credible intervals for large incidence, but perhaps opposite or intermeadiary effecr with low incidence (i.e. medium $\rho$ give smallest credible interval).
+Prediction: Smaller $\rho$ gives smaller credible intervals for large incidence, but perhaps opposite (or an intermediary effect) with low incidence (i.e. medium $\rho$ give smallest credible interval).

-Note: Coefficient of variation argument works in opposite ways (in times of $\rho$) depending on what you fix.
-If you fix true incidence in experiment, then coefficient of variation for inferred true incidence decreases as $\rho$ increases.
+Note: Variation argument works in opposite ways (in terms of $\rho$) depending on what you fix.
+If you fix true incidence in experiment, then variation for inferred true incidence decreases as $\rho$ increases (Take $\rho=1$ as extreme example)

-If instead you fix the reported incidence, then coefficient of variation for inferred true incidence increases as $\rho$ increases.
+If instead you fix the reported incidence, then coefficient of variation for inferred true incidence (usually) increases as $\rho$ increases- although there are excepts to this!